John P. Cunha, DO, FACOEP

 - Persistent vomiting or diarrhea

-What are the signs and symptoms of shock?
+What are the symptoms of shock?

 Low blood pressure and rapid heart rate (tachycardia) are the key signs of shock.